dangw/react-render-plugin/README.md

 ## Antiisomorphism and Old School JavaScript
 You'll notice in the above example that the server rendering of the app was from the html.jsx file.
 This plugin doesn't care, all it does is take a react component, a props object, and an output path, and it renders the component with the props to the output.
 You can use this to render complex isomorphic components or to render simple html, it's up to you.

 The above example uses ES6, but you don't have to.
-The default transpiled library is returned from `require('react-render-component')`.
 You just need to make sure the component you are rendering is also ES5.

 ## License
 Free to use under the ISC license (see LICENSE.md).